OpenMDAO/dymos/dymos/docs/examples/vanderpol.rst

 The `vanderpol` function that sets up this Dymos problem has several optional arguments that can set non-default values for the transcription type, number of segments, optimizer, etc.
+The OpenMDAO `ScipyOptimizeDriver` is used by default because it has compact output suitable for this example.
+When developing a new solution, more detailed output can be helpful and can be enabled by using OpenMDAO `pyOptSparseDriver` instead.

 Some other noteworthy issues are: